arduino/help-center-content/content/Hardware Support/Portenta Family/Control-PWM-Signals-on-Arduino-Portenta-X8.md

 ## Checking PWM Parameters

-You can verify the current status for Duty cycle, Period, and Enable by using the `cat` command.
+You can verify the current status for **Duty cycle, Period, and Enable** by using the `cat` command.

 `cat duty_cycle / period / enable`

 The terminal should output their respective values.

 ## Troubleshooting

 ### Export failure

 If the export command fails, try running `sudo su -`.
 Then, navigate back to the PWM configuration directory using `cd /sys/class/pwm/pwmchip0`.

-Alternativly, try writing `sudo` before the command.
+Alternatively, try writing `sudo` before the command.

 ### ADB tool missing

 If, for any reason, you're unable to locate the **ADB tool**, you can [download](https://developer.android.com/tools/releases/platform-tools#downloads) it from here and navigate to its directory instead.